 Looking for a professional way to market yourself as a personal trainer?
 Look no further than the humble business card.
-Small but mighty, these wallet-sized wonders say a lot about you – so what exactly should they be saying?
-Here’s a quick guide to help you create your own personal trainer business card, from the design to what details you should be including.
+Small but mighty, these wallet-sized wonders say a lot about your business – so what exactly should be on them?

 Do Personal Trainers Need Business Cards?

-If you’ve ever found yourself chatting to someone who could really benefit from your services – maybe it’s a friend, maybe it’s someone who just took a free trial with you at the gym you work at – and had to scribble down your contact details on an old receipt, just know: there’s a better way.
-The whole point of a business card is having a seamless way to hand out your contact information to prospective clients.
-Plus, a business card is less likely to get chucked out of someone’s purse than an old receipt!
-So, you’re more likely to get that follow up too.
+If you’ve ever found yourself chatting to someone who could genuinely benefit from your services and you had to scribble down your contact details on an old receipt, just know; there’s a better way.
+The whole point of a personal trainer business card is having a seamless way to hand out your contact information to prospective clients.
+Plus, it’s less likely to be discarded from someone’s purse or wallet, so you’re much more likely to get that follow up.

 Here’s What to Include on Your Personal Trainer Business Card

-- Email address – some people prefer to get in touch with you via email, so it’s important to include your email address for those of us who are telephone-averse.
+- Email address – some people prefer to get in touch via email, so it’s important to include your email address for those who’d rather avoid another telephone call.

 - Phone number – likewise, others will prefer to be able to call you up to arrange their training sessions or make changes to plans, so include your phone number as a contact option too.

-- Social handles – build up your online following (and give another way to get in touch) by letting people know how to connect with your fitness business on social media.
-This is a great way to engage customers, which can allow you to be tagged and seen by their circle of followers too!
+- Social handles – build up your online following by letting people know how to connect with your fitness business on social media.
+This is a great example of how to engage customers, which can allow you to be tagged and seen by their audience too.

-- Logo – differentiate your services by creating an iconic brand, complete with a set of distinct colours and logo you use across all of your advertising platforms, including your business cards.
+- Logo – differentiate your services by creating strong branding, complete with a set of distinct design ideas and a logo that you can use across all of your advertising platforms, including your personal trainer business cards.

 How to Design a Personal Trainer Business Card

 Now you’ve got the basics nailed, it’s time for the design.
-But what kinds of designs are best for personal training business cards?
+But which ideas are best for personal trainer business cards?

 The personal trainers in our study preferred their business cards to be bright and bold or monotone, with the most popular colours being white, yellow or green.
-White was the most popular for all industries in our survey and is a popular option for business card printing, whereas yellow is vibrant and can signify high energy levels and happiness – great things to be associated with your brand.
-Green is often used in branding that wants to be related to health, which explains its popularity amongst the fitness industry.
+White was favoured across all industries in our survey and is a strong option for personal trainer business card printing, whereas yellow is vibrant and can signify high energy levels and happiness.
+Green is often used in branding that wants to be related to health, or eco-friendly products – which explains its popularity amongst the fitness industry!

 2. Logo Placement

-Ultimately, your logo is your brand as a fitness training, which is why the majority of our study participants chose to place the logo large, front and centre.
-One tip for making room for both a large logo and your contact details is to print your business cards double sided, with one side dedicated purely to your logo design and the other to your contact details.
+Ultimately, your logo is your brand as a fitness trainer, but it can be difficult to know what to include and what elements to prioritise.
+One tip for making room for both a large logo and your contact details is to print your business cards double-sided, with one dedicated purely to your logo design and the other to your contact details.

 3. White Space

-Our respondents also favoured simple designs – they wanted no messing about, much like how we imagine they train their clients!
-By using blank space (in other words, not filling every bit of space on the card with information.
-This can be a much more striking way to emphasise both the branding and contact information, making it a no-fuss way for clients to get in touch.
+Our respondents also favoured simple, minimalistic design ideas using blank space as opposed to filling every corner of the card with information.
+This can be a much more striking way to emphasise both the branding and contact details, making it a fuss-free way for clients to get in touch.

-Now that you know exactly what should go on your business card and an idea of what it should look like from a design point of view, you’re ready to make your own!
-Check out our artwork support hub for information on setting artwork up for printing using a range of popular design tools (including Microsoft Word, Adobe InDesign and Canva), or design your own business card from scratch using our free online tool.
+Now that you know exactly what to include on your personal trainer business card, you should have a few design ideas to get you started on creating your own.
+Check out our artwork support hub for information on creating cards using a range of popular design tools (including Microsoft Word, Adobe InDesign and Canva), or design your own from scratch using our free online tool.

-Put simply, your business cards should show clients who you are and what you do – your personality and professionalism are sure to be the winning factors when it comes to securing new clients.
-We hope this guide has given you plenty of inspiration for your fitness training business cards.
-Check out all the different options we have available and start customising your own business cards now!
+Remember, your personal trainer business cards should simply show people who you are and what you do – your personality and professionalism are sure to be the winning factors when it comes to securing new clients.
+We hope this guide has given you plenty of inspiration, top tips and examples to help you, so check out all the different options we have available and start customising your own business cards now!